Benavalli/kraken-sensor/README.md

    - Install Python 3
    - Run `sh kraken-setup.sh`
-   - Activate your newely Python env, because the dependencies were downloaded in there and to avoid conflicts within your system libraries `source env/bin/activate`
+   - Activate your newly Python env, because the dependencies were downloaded in there and also to avoid conflicts within your system libraries `source env/bin/activate`
    - Make sure to adjust `config.properties` to match the `GPIO` PIN numbers which the devices are connected into your Raspberry PI